 Process of data deposition and different deposition centers around the world

 Research institutions require their researchers to submit any new crystal structure data of proteins or nucleic acids to be submitted to the Protein Data Bank through email or through the wwPDB Deposition tool available at http://deposit.wwpdb.org/deposition/ that upon further processing will be available worldwide.
 Data submission is necessary that can help other researchers to know about the new advances in the structure that will help them for their research.

-Protein Data Bank is now in collaboration with many other institutions around the world for the data deposition.
+Protein Data Bank is now in collaboration with many other institutions around the world for data deposition.
 However, to maintain the uniformity on the final archive of all the data, all protein data deposition centers require the same format and content of the final files and the methods used.
-Currently, European Bioinformatics Institute is the one which process the data submitted via AutoDep (http://autodep.ebi.ac.uk) and after processing EBI sends the data for the central storage at RCSB in the form of PDB format.
+Currently, European Bioinformatics Institute is the one that processes the data submitted via AutoDep (http://autodep.ebi.ac.uk) and after processing, EBI sends the data for the central storage at RCSB in the form of PDB format.

 RCSB Protein Data Bank

 Protein Data Bank here is maintained by the Research Collaboratory for Structural Bioinformatics (RCSB) (http://www.rcsb.org/pdb/home/home.do) where users can perform simple to complex queries on protein and nucleic acid data and they can also analyze these data and visualize the result in different forms.
 It also acts as the deposition center where users can deposit their crystal structure data that upon processing can be available worldwide to the users free of cost.